First Baptist Church, Lauderdale: History

-It is a rectangular brick building with brick laid in common bond.
+The First Baptist Church, Lauderdale is a rectangular brick building with brick laid in common bond.
 It has a limestone fence separating its parking area from the street, which is a c.1890 fence from the former Second Empire-styled Sanford house on the property.

 It was listed on the National Register of Historic Places in 2000.
 It was deemed significant for its association with Thomas Oscar Fuller (1867-).